6enro6erts/sudoku/DESIGN.md

 ### create

-1. call solve on an empty grid, producing a grid that is correctly filled in
+1. call solve on an empty grid, producing a random grid that is correctly filled in

-    1. pull number at random from grid
+2. pull number at random from grid

         1. check if grid has unique solution